South Wales

 Who can apply

-- Applicants who are enrolled on another programme (e.g. completing a PhD or MSc) at the time the course would start.
+Applicants enrolled on another programme (e.g. completing a PhD or MSc) at the time the course would start.

-- If you want to apply to either Welsh clinical psychology programmes, and are receiving or have completed a training programme funded by NHS training bodies in any of the devolved nations, at least a two year gap between finishing your NHS-funded training and starting NHS-funded clinical psychology training will be required.
-If you have commenced such training programme before 16 October 2023, you are still eligible to apply for the 2024 intake.
-Please note: If you have commenced your CAAPs training in South Wales, you will require a 2-year gap between finishing your Health Education and Improvement Wales (HEIW) funded training and starting clinical psychology training as set out in your contracts.
+• If candidates are completing or have completed a training programme funded by NHS training bodies outside of Wales, they must have at least a two-year gap between finishing NHS-funded training (final exam board) and applying to us for clinical psychology training.
+If they commenced such a training programme before 16 October 2023, they are still eligible to apply for the 2026 intake.
+Please note: Candidates who have been NHS funded to complete a training programme within Wales are able to apply for the 2026 intake.
+Candidates who have commenced CAAPs training in South Wales (even if prior to 16 October 2023), will require a two-year gap between finishing Health Education and Improvement Wales (HEIW) funded training and starting clinical psychology training as set out in their employment contracts.

 Academic